gmierz/pupil-lib/README.md

 This python version of the library will only work on Python 3+.

 ## Recent Changes
+The following changes are incorporated into the PyPi `pupillib` module at version 1.2.0.
+1. Pupil LSL Relay 2.0 support.
+2. Drastic increase in the number of time series that can be obtained.
+See this [sample config](https://github.com/gmierz/pupil-lib/blob/436c65301cd2323a06737dc6f1694f5664378fdf/pupillib/resources/test_yaml3.yml#L24).

 The following changes are incorporated into the PyPi `pupillib` module at version 1.1.0.
 1. Matlab '.mat' output is now supported!
 Instead of `save_csv`, use `save_mat` to store '.mat' files.
 2. Merging multiple datasets is working as expected now.